“Tomorrow is the first day of the rest of your life.”

 - Accommodation is at its cheapest.

-- There’s a quiet beauty along the Thames River in areas like Hammersmith when the trees are bare and the sun reflects off the cold waters.
+- There’s a quiet beauty along the Thames River in areas like Hammersmith or Richmond when the trees are bare and the sun reflects off the cold waters.

-- You can find peace at places like Chiswick House and Gardens where you’ll most likely be able to wander completely alone during this month.
+- You can find peace at places like Chiswick House and Garden and the Ham House and Garden where you’ll most likely be able to wander completely alone during this month.

 Know Before You Go: The weather can at times be wet or monochromatic with its fog but on the days when the sun shines, it’s absolutely stunning.
 Dress warmly as there will be a chill in the air.

-Favorite Off-The-Beaten Path Areas: The riverbank neighborhoods of Hammersmith, Chiswick, and Richmond; the lively nighttime scene in the areas of Clapham and Shoreditch.
+Favorite Off-The-Beaten Path Areas: The riverbank neighborhoods of Hammersmith, Chiswick, and Richmond; the lively nighttime scene in the areas of Angel, Brixton, and Shoreditch.

 Insider’s Secret: If you show up to the box office the day of a theater show, you can normally score any unsold tickets for very cheap.
 They try to get rid of empty seats so you often end up with outstanding orchestra seats.
 I saw the Book of Mormon from the 3rd row and only paid 27 pounds.
 Note: this gets hard to do if you’re more than 2 people and wish to sit together.